SSV-embedded/PyDSlog/pydslog2mqtt/docker/README.md

 docker run -d --restart unless-stopped --name pydslog2mqtt --device /dev/ttyUSB4:/dev/ttyS0 -e "MQTT_URL=192.168.0.119:1883" ssvembeddedde/pydslog2mqtt:0.1.0
 ```

-### Parameter:
+### Parameter
-* Serial port where MLS160A or IO/5640-SD sensor is connected should bind to internal device /dev/ttyS0:
+* The serial port to which the MLS160A or IO/5640-SD is connected to should be bound to the internal device /dev/ttyS0:
 	```
 	--device /dev/ttyUSB4:/dev/ttyS0
 	```

-* Configuring MQTT broker settings with environment variables
+* Configurate the MQTT broker settings with environment variables
-	* Broker addresse and port (port is optional, default 1883)
+	* Broker addresse and port (port is optional, the default is 1883)
 	```
 	-e "MQTT_URL=192.168.0.119:1883"
 	```